Cocaine: Society and culture

 Both the pharmaceutical supply chain and the illicit supply chain obtain cocaine from coca cultivated in Latin America, but they operate under very different controls and oversight.
 In Peru, for example, legal coca cultivation is monopolized by the state company National Coca Company (ENACO), yet approximately 90% of coca leaves produced in the country are diverted to illegal actors for cocaine manufacturing.
 As a result, these illicit coca crops are a primary target of ongoing government-led coca eradication efforts.

 Cocaine is prohibited in competition for athletes by the World Anti-Doping Agency (WADA), which lists it as a stimulant on its International Standard for the Prohibited List.

-Street names
+Slang names

 Cocaine is sometimes referred to on the street as blow, coca, coke, crank, flake, snow, or soda cot.
 Slang terms for free base cocaine include crack or rock.

-Fishscale cocaine, from fish + scale, is named for its shiny, yellowish flakes that resemble fish scales—distinct from the dull white appearance of standard cocaine powder.